 Stellar evolution is handled using the parametric code \texttt{SeBa} \citep{1996A&A...309..179P, 2012ascl.soft01003P} with information on stellar masses and radii relayed to the $N$-body code every $\delta t_{\rm nem}$.
 The code detects supernova events, at which point the flagged star receives a natal kick in a random direction following \citet{1990ApJ...348..485P}.

 The \texttt{Nemesis} bridge time step is fixed to $\delta t_{\rm nem}=10^{3}$ yr.
-The bridge time step defines the synchronisation interval at which the stellar code communicates with the gravitational integrators, galactic tidal forces are applied onto the cluster, and correction kicks between parent and child subsystems get executed.
+The bridge time step defines the synchronisation interval at which the stellar code communicates with the gravitational integrators, Galactic tidal forces are applied to the cluster, and correction kicks between parent and child subsystems are executed.